The WW2 home front fights against fire bombs/incendiary bombs

 How incendiary bombs worked

-Incendiary bombs, also known as fire bombs, held two inert substances which, when brought together produced extreme heat and fire through a chemical reaction.
-Their impact on landing was normally enough to bring the two substances together, although small explosives were later added to ensure success.
-Fortunately these bombs did not, themselves, explode, but the extreme heat that they produced caused most of what they came in contact with to catch fire or melt, as well as causing cause excruciating burns on the skin.
+Incendiary bombs, also known as fire bombs, held two inert substances which, when brought together produced extreme heat through a chemical reaction.
+Their impact on landing was normally enough to bring the two substances together.
+The bombs themselves did not explode, but the extreme heat that they produced caused most of what they came in contact with to catch fire or melt, as well as causing cause excruciating burns on the skin.

-The German targets were necessarily populated areas and their missions were always at night to minimise being seen and shot down by Britain's anti-aircraft guns.
+The German s dropped their bombs over populated areas and their missions were always at night to minimise being seen and shot down by Britain's anti-aircraft guns.
 At that time, the only sure way for a pilot to know that he was over a populated area was to see a light below which was why strict blackout was so essential.

 A personal recollection of the effects of a fire bomb

 It is difficult for people who were not alive at the time to understand the fear that everyone had for fire bombs.
-Perhaps the following firsthand recollection my help.
+Perhaps the following firsthand recollection may help.

 One Sunday morning in WW2, I was walking with my father along Fore Street, Edmonton.
 A stick of incendiary bombs had evidently fallen on the houses and the flats above the shops along the east side of Fore Street.
 These had penetrated the roofs and had landed inside the houses.